Ogadimma01/Devops_projects/Linux-projects/Linux.md

-In the image below, I use the pwd command to locate my current working directory which id not my home directory.
+In the image below, I use the pwd command to locate my current working directory which is not my home directory.

 ![new image](Images/pwdc.png)